 In the initial phase of overseas expansion, the company actively participated in exhibitions in various countries with support from JETRO and other organizations.
 It expanded export destinations in stages, and currently exports products to the U.S., China, Singapore, and other countries.
 As it expanded export countries, the company faced issues, such as different regulations on additives in each country and short product shelf life, but it was able to overcome these problems one by one by developing new products and innovative freezing technology.
 The company has also used the experience gained from overseas expansion in the development of products for the domestic market, leading the provision of safer and healthier products.

-mestic market, leading the provision of safer and healthier products.
 JFC-Micro provided a loan for operating funds needed to purchase materials and so on when expanding overseas.

-Company I products that are popular overseas
+Company I's products that are popular overseas